-Advice for New Parents: how an ER doc became a primary care doc, and began changing the world.
+Advice for New Parents: ‘Read to your children’; how an ER doc became a primary care doc, and began changing the world.

 The Attentive Child

-Recently I had a mother come in, 8 month old boy in tow, on social assistance.
+Recently I had a single mother on social assistance come into the E.R., we see her from time to time.
+She is African American, and has several kids by several different men.
+On this occasion she had an 8 month old boy in tow.
 The child had a minor complaint, something that really didn’t need to be seen by a doctor, and certainly didn’t need to be seen in the emergency room.
 You know the type.

 After checking them in, the clerk came into the office and remarked how alert and intelligent the child was, that he had observed her quietly the whole time she was working.
 She then laughed that when she mugged at him he mimicked her, making faces the mother had never seen before.

 I can identify a child who has been read to at 6 months of age, even younger.
 They are more confident, less fearful, more observant, more in control of themselves, and more curious.
 I have seen children under a year old, who cried from fear as I examined them, but who nevertheless held still and even cooperated with my exam, while they continued to cry.

 Before I examine a child, I usually try to interact with him/her a bit and chat with the parents, and give the child time to get used to me.
 I quickly decided that someone had been reading to this little boy.